mlabs-haskell/hydra-auction/docs/on_chain_spec.md

 data BidTerms = BidTerms
   { bt'Bidder :: BidderInfo
   -- ^ Bidder that submitted the bid.
-  , bt'BidPrice :: Natural
+  , bt'BidPrice :: Integer
   -- ^ Price that the bidder bid to buy the auction lot.
   , bt'BidderSignature :: BuiltinByteString
-  -- ^ Bidder's signature (via bi'BidderVK . bt'Bidder) of the -- (ai'AuctionID, bt'BidPrice, bt'BidderPKH) tuple, -- authorizing a bid at that price to be placed in the auction -- and bt'BidderPKH to buy the auction lot if the bid wins.
+  -- ^ Bidder's signature (via bi'BidderVk . bt'Bidder) of the -- (ai'AuctionId, bt'BidPrice, bi'BidderPkh) tuple, -- authorizing a bid at that price to be placed in the auction -- and bi'BidderPkh to buy the auction lot if the bid wins.
   , bt'SellerSignature :: BuiltinByteString
-  -- ^ Seller's signature (via at'SellerVK) of the
+  -- ^ Seller's signature (via at'SellerVk) of the
-  -- (ai'AuctionID, bt'BidderVK) tuple,
+  -- (ai'AuctionId, bi'BidderVk) tuple,
-  -- authorizing the bidder bt'BidderVK to place bids in the auction.
+  -- authorizing the bidder bi'BidderVk to place bids in the auction.
   }
 ```